anmolsahoo25/covid19-dtrack/README.md

 <img src="docs/assets/our_app.png" height="512px" />

+Thus, even in the case of a breach, the information obtained is minimal and cannot be used to glean identifiable information.

 How does it work
 ---
 After having discussed the big picture, let's have a look at how the